Wanda Wasilewska: Before World War II

-Wasilewska was born, the second of three daughters, on 25 January 1905 in Kraków, Poland.
+Wasilewska was born, the second of three daughters, on 25 January 1905 in Kraków, Austrian Poland.
 Her father was Leon Wasilewski, a Polish Socialist Party (PPS) politician and first foreign minister of the newly re-emerging independent Poland.
 Her mother, Wanda Zieleniewska, was also a PPS member and the young Wasilewska had gotten to know the party leaders at home.
-From 1923 she studied Polish language and Polish literature at the Jagiellonian University in Kraków, where several years later she acquired her doctorate.
+From 1923, she studied Polish language and Polish literature at the Jagiellonian University in Kraków, where several years later she acquired her doctorate.
 While studying, she became involved with the Union of Independent Socialist Youth (ZNMS, allied with the PPS) and the Society of Workers' Universities.
 From the early 1930s, Wasilewska was strongly involved in women's issues and gender equality.
 Her attitude was exemplified by her own personal conduct as well as her work in the Women's Section of the PPS.
 However, she eventually chose to emphasize in her activism the broader class issues, remarked that it was easier to deal with men and criticized Warsaw feminists for coloring their movement with "feminism of half a century ago".

 Wasilewska joined the PPS as a student.
 She was a member of the main party council in 1934–37.
 She served there with her father, whose connections turned out helpful at the various stages and vicissitudes of her career in Poland.
 Wasilewska later wrote of her student PPS years: "We had a lot of trouble with the communists because they were adamant about carrying out actions that could lead to bloodshed and we thought that was something that should not be done.
 Rather, we were into innocent skirmishes with the police ... ".
 Her radicalism grew gradually from the early 1930s and she began viewing the socialists as former revolutionaries turned conformists, compromised by collaboration with state authorities.
-Writing to her mother in November 1931, Wasilewska characterized herself as "turning increasingly Bolshevik", and in the spring of 1932 she joined a radical youth faction that pushed for confrontation with the Sanation regime and advocated joint action with the communists within the newly-established Popular Front alliance.
+Writing to her mother in November 1931, Wasilewska characterized herself as "turning increasingly Bolshevik", and in the spring of 1932, she joined a radical youth faction that pushed for confrontation with the Sanation regime and advocated joint action with the communists within the newly established Popular Front alliance.
 At that time she wrote to her mother of the "desperation of the people" and concluded: "the communists will do something or we will, or we together with the communists".
 As Wasilewska drew closer to the communists, her relations with the PPS deteriorated and she lost her seat in the party council, but never left the organization.